julianfere/ImageToAscii/README.md

 - Decide between save in a txt file or a png file

-> It will generate a out folder with the exported files
+> It will generate an out folder with the exported files

 - EXPERIMENT!